 1) Nuts and Seeds

-Now in quarantine times, these nuts and seeds have never been more important.
+So, why are nuts so important?
 They have magnesium, proteins, vitamins, zinc, manganese and many other nutritional essential that our bodies need.

 Some nuts that I couldn’t include in the image are sunflower seeds, pumpkin seeds, hazelnuts and Brazilian nuts